 The Policing and Crime Act 2017 introduced the power for government to produce statutory guidance in relation to taxi licensing to prevent harm to children and vulnerable adults.
 New statutory taxi and private hire vehicle (PHV) standards were published in July 2020 replacing the previous best practice guidance.
 Licensing authorities must have regard to these statutory standards when exercising their functions.

-The DfT have also committed to updating best practice guidance that they issue to taxi and PHV licensing authorities soon.
+The DfT has also consulted on the best practice guidance that they issue to taxi and PHV licensing authorities.
+We expect to hear the outcome of this consultation soon.

 Strengths and weaknesses of the current system